 Beam’s screen is fixed at 53 inches.
 This means that you would need to stare down at whoever is using it when you are standing up.
 You would not, however, have any problems when you are seated.

 Battery run times is limited to two hours.
 If you need more than that, then you should consider buying the Beam Enhanced.

-The biggest drawback to the Beam telepresence robot is that you have to pay $79 a year to keep on using it after three years.
-You cannot use the robot if you do not pay the $79.
+The biggest drawback to the Beam telepresence robot is that you have to pay yearly to keep on using it after three years otherwise you cannot use the robot.
 The good news is that the robot’s purchase price already covers the subscription fees for the first three years.

 Ohmni joins this list because it breaks a lot of stereotypes when it comes to telepresence robots.
 For one, it is more affordable.
 Like the Beam and the VGo robots, Ohmni has an included screen, microphones, and a speaker.
 The screen is quite big at 10.8 inches.
 Video resolutions are high definition at 1080 pixels.

 Ohmni has good quality speakers and microphone, allowing you to hear and be heard with absolutely no problem.
 It is also very easy to drive with two HD cameras showing you where you are going and letting you avoid blocks and obstacles.
 Viewing angles may be changed, just by pointing your mouse to where you want it to focus.
 It has a height of 48 inches, but you can extend it to 56 inches.

 Another area where Ohmni differs is that it comes in three colors: red, white and black.

 What could be better

 The Ohmni telepresence robot does not have a crash avoidance system to keep it safe from a collision.

 Telepresence robots are, by their very nature, rather limited.
 However, that is not necessarily a bad thing.
 These robots’ main purpose is to act as a substitute for human presence, which is a very big shoe to fill.